Defining a distributor

 - take precautions against those risks

-This means passing on all the warnings and instructions that accompany the product.
+You must pass on all warnings and instructions that accompany the product.

 Professional use products

-Where consumers can buy professional products, they must be treated as 'consumer goods' (eg, certain power tools).
+When you sell professional products, they must be treated as consumer goods.
+For example, certain power tools.

-If you supply a 'professional use only' product to a consumer, you will be responsible for its safety.
+If you supply a 'professional use only' product to a consumer, you'll be responsible for its safety.

-If the product could never be safe for use by consumers, you should take reasonable steps to ensure the marketing and supply of the product is very strictly controlled.
+If the product could never be safe for use by consumers, you should take reasonable steps to make sure the marketing and supply of the product is very strictly controlled.